Structure of liquids and glasses: Crystalline SiO2

 Silica (the chemical compound SiO2) has a number of distinct crystalline forms: quartz, tridymite, cristobalite, and others (including the high pressure polymorphs stishovite and coesite).
 Nearly all of them involve tetrahedral SiO4 units linked together by shared vertices in different arrangements.
 Si-O bond lengths vary between the different crystal forms.
-For example, in α-quartz the bond length is 161 pm, whereas in α-tridymite it ranges from 154–171 pm.
-The Si-O-Si bond angle also varies from 140° in α-tridymite to 144° in α-quartz to 180° in β-tridymite.
+For example, in α-quartz the bond length is 161 pm, whereas in α-tridymite it ranges from 154 to 171 pm.
+The Si–O–Si bond angle also varies from 140° in α-tridymite to 144° in α-quartz to 180° in β-tridymite.

 Glassy SiO2

 In amorphous silica (fused quartz), the SiO4 tetrahedra form a network that does not exhibit any long-range order.
 However, the tetrahedra themselves represent a high degree of local ordering, i.e. every silicon atom is coordinated by 4 oxygen atoms and the nearest neighbour Si-O bond length exhibits only a narrow distribution throughout the structure.
-If one consider the atomic network of silica as a mechanical truss, this structure is isostatic, in the sense that the number of constraints acting between the atoms equals the number of degrees of freedom of the latter.
+If one considers the atomic network of silica as a mechanical truss, this structure is isostatic, in the sense that the number of constraints acting between the atoms equals the number of degrees of freedom of the latter.
 According to the rigidity theory, this allows this material to show a great forming ability.
 Despite the lack of ordering on extended length scales, the tetrahedra also form a network of ring-like structures which lead to ordering on intermediate length scales (up to approximately 10 angstroms or so).
 Under the application of high pressure (approximately 40 GPa) silica glass undergoes a continuous polyamorphic phase transition into an octahedral form, i.e. the Si atoms are surrounded by 6 oxygen atoms instead of four in the ambient pressure tetrahedral glass.